CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 - Differences between deduplication in Covid Pipeline and Universal Pipeline:
   - Deduplication will now happen during the Convert Step instead of the Receive Step
   - Deduplication will only consider a hash of key fields instead of the entire submitted item.
-  - Deduplication will only consider hashes from the same sender..
+  - Deduplication will only consider hashes from the same sender.

 ## Design